Emirate of Mount Lebanon: Shihab dynasty

 When the last male descendant in the Maan family line died in 1697, his vassals chose Haydar al-Shihab as emir.
 The Shihab (or Chehab) family was somewhat unusual in a region politically dominated by Druze dynasties, as they were nominally practitioners of Sunni Islam.

 The Shihabs, starting in 1711, introduced a unique system of fiscal cantons in the Shuf mountains and Kisrawan, and later in the northern Lebanon, giving their regime a special character within the Ottoman system.
 The Shihab emirs were appointed as multazims of their territories on an annual basis, and their position in this respect was always precarious, yet they remained at the top of the feudal hierarchy.

 Under their government, the Druze and Maronite sheikhs of the different cantons worked in cooperation.
 Even the Druze sheikhs who were most vehemently opposed to the Shihab regime could not find a workable alternative to the Shihab system, for as long as this system remained in place.

 The "Druze-Christian alliance" during this century was the major factor enabling the Shehab dynasty to maintain power.
-By the middle years of the eighteenth century, the Shihabi amirs converted to Christianity, so did several Druze amirs and prominent Druze clans, like the originally Druze Abi-Lamma clan (a Druze family who was a close ally of the Shihabs) which also converted to Christianity and joined the Maronite Church.
+By the middle years of the eighteenth century, the Shihabi amirs converted to Christianity, so did several Druze amirs and prominent Druze clans, like the originally Druze Abillama clan (a Druze family who was a close ally of the Shihabs) which also converted to Christianity and joined the Maronite Church.
 After the Shehab dynasty converted to Christianity, the Druze lost most of their political and feudal powers.
 Also, the Druze formed an alliance with Britain and allowed Protestant Christian missionaries to enter Mount Lebanon, creating tension between them and the native Maronite Church.